Puerto Rico Highway 35

 Puerto Rico Highway 35 (PR-35), also known as Avenida Manuel Fernández Juncos, is an urban road in San Juan, Puerto Rico.
+This highway extends from PR-16 to PR-1.

 Route description

-It begins at Miramar, from the intersection of PR-1 (Expreso Luis Muñoz Rivera) and PR-26 (Expreso Román Baldorioty de Castro) to the PR-1 (Avenida Luis Muñoz Rivera), near Hato Rey.
-It is a road that runs parallel to the PR-25 (Avenida Juan Ponce de León).
+It begins at Miramar, near the intersection of PR-1 (Expreso Luis Muñoz Rivera) and PR-26 (Expreso Román Baldorioty de Castro) to the PR-1 (Avenida Luis Muñoz Rivera), near Hato Rey.
+It is a road that runs parallel to PR-25 (Avenida Juan Ponce de León).
 Among its intersections are PR-39 (Calle Cerra), PR-2 and PR-37.